Titanic: Power

-Titanic lacked a searchlight in accordance with the ban on the use of searchlights in the merchant navy.
+Titanic lacked a searchlight, in accordance with the ban on the use of searchlights in the merchant navy.

 Technology

 Compartments and funnels

 The interiors of the Olympic-class ships were subdivided into 16 primary compartments divided by 15 bulkheads that extended above the waterline.
-Eleven vertically closing watertight doors could seal off the compartments in the event of an emergency.
+The eleven vertically closing watertight doors on the orlop deck could be closed automatically via a switch on the bridge, by a lever next to the door itself, or by an automatic buoyancy mechanism that would activate in the event water reached six feet high in the compartment.
+There were also several other horizontally closing watertight doors along Scotland Road, and various crew and third class passenger spaces on the G, F, and E decks.
+These doors required a small key to be placed into a slot on the deck above.
+Once the key was turned, the watertight door would close.
 The ship's exposed decking was made of pine and teak, while interior ceilings were covered in painted granulated cork to combat condensation.
-Standing above the decks were four funnels, each painted buff with black tops; only three were functional—the aftmost one was a dummy, installed for aesthetic purposes and kitchen ventilation.
+Standing above the decks were four funnels, each painted in the White Star buff with black tops; only three were functional—the aftmost one was a dummy, installed for aesthetic purposes, and used for providing ventilation to the kitchen, as well as for the First and Second Class smoking rooms.
 Two masts, each 155 ft high, supported derricks for working cargo.